cod-ux/pepper-ai/ReadMe.md

-# Command AI: Spend less time preparing your data for analysis
+# Pepper AI: Spend less time preparing your data for analysis

 A web app to clean & prepare your excel data for analysis faster by manipulating it with chat commands